 - Find a travel group and go to new places with strangers.
 You’ll all be in discovery mode.

 - If you’re single, reconnect with old friends, meet new ones for coffee, golf or whatever floats your boat.
 Sign up for a dating site like Meet Mindful to explore a new romantic connection.

 - Volunteer.
 Find a cause you’re passionate about and do something.
 Get involved and be part of a greater need than yours.

-Don’t be afraid of change.
-It can lead to something wonderful.
+Don’t be afraid of change or starting over in life.
+It can lead to exciting new opportunities to make connections.
 Keep your thoughts positive and go find your new tribe!